 What Employers Should Know About Working After Retirement

-As a representative of a PSRS/PEERS-covered employer, you may be asked questions about the limits on PSRS/PEERS retirees who work at your district.
+As a representative of a PSRS/PEERS-covered employer, you may be asked questions about the work limits that apply for PSRS/PEERS retirees who work at your district.
 You may also be responsible for reporting payroll information and sending in contributions for these working retirees.

-- If the retiree did not properly terminate pre-retirement employment, he or she is not eligible to retire and receive benefits.
+- If a retiree does not properly terminate pre-retirement employment, he or she is not eligible to retire and receive benefits.

-- If the retiree exceeds the limits on post-retirement work, his or her benefits are not payable.
+- If a retiree exceeds the applicable limits on post-retirement work, his or her benefits are not payable.

-- if a disability retiree who is age 60 or older exceeds the limits on post-retirement work, his or her benefits are not payable.
+- If a disability retiree who is age 60 or older exceeds the applicable limits on post-retirement work, his or her benefits are not payable.

-- A disability retiree who has not yet reached age 60 cannot work for a PSRS/PEERS-covered employer and continue to receive disability benefits at the same time.
+- A disability retiree who has not yet reached age 60 cannot work for a PSRS/PEERS-covered employer in any capacity and continue to receive disability benefits.

 You can help ensure that the retired members working at your school district don’t jeopardize their retirement benefits by having a basic understanding of the termination regulation and the limits on working after retirement.